matanolabs/matano/README.md

 Log data is always stored in S3 object storage, for cost effective, long term, durable storage.

 #### Apache Iceberg Data lake
 All data is ingested into an Apache Iceberg based data lake, allowing you to perform ACID transactions, time travel, and more on all your log data.
+Apache Iceberg is an open table format, so you always **own your own data**, with no vendor lock-in.

 #### Serverless
 Matano is a fully serverless platform, designed for zero-ops and unlimited elastic horizontal scaling.